bcgov/networkpolicy-migration-workshop/README.md

 # Prologue

  Back in 2019 we decided to take a strong stance on security and, by way of a security focused project, began implementing several tools to make our OpenShift Container Platform (OCP) a leader in this respect.
-One of these tools, Aporeto, was chosen over Kubernetes Netowrk Policy (KNP) because it offered a way to extend security policies outside of OCP into other system.
-This would have enabled teams to write policy for OCP as well as external system from one central location.
+One of these tools, Aporeto, was chosen over Kubernetes Network Policy (KNP) because it offered a way to extend security policies outside of OCP into other system.
+This would have enabled teams to write policy for OCP as well as external systems from one central location.

- This went reasonably well on OCP4, however, significate issues have forced us to pivot to KNP.
+ This went reasonably well on OCP4, however, significant issues have forced us to pivot to KNP.
 Some might say this was a failure, but in reality, learning new information and acting on it is a success.
 Learning new information and doing nothing would certainly be a failure.

 **Takeaway 🧐**
 - Aporeto and Kubernetes NetworkPolicy are have a fairly comparable impact from the end-users (platform tenant) perspective.
 The main differences is that Aporeto could be extended to external systems where as KNP ony applies to OCP.

 # Introduction

-This guide will walk you through the migration from Aporeto Network Security Policy (NSP) to OpenShift / Kubernets Network Policy.
+This guide will walk you through the migration from Aporeto Network Security Policy (NSP) to OpenShift / Kubernetes Network Policy.

 As you progress through the guide you will be able to leverage much of what you have done for NSP; for example, you can continue to use labels such as `role=web` or `component=api` that you may have created.